Oliver-Proto/subnetter/README.md

 Also thank you for using or reading this program 😇

 ## How to use :
-First clone this repo by typing `git clone url` on your terminal.
+First clone this repo by typing `git clone (https://github.com/Oliver-Proto/subnetter.git)` on your terminal.

 I don't have any makefiles or so.
 You will have to compile it with gcc or any compiler of your preference